 If you don't file by the deadline, you're subject to a $50 penalty on top of the regular filing fee.
 If you fail to file within 65 days after the due date, the state will dissolve your business.

 If you want to file early, you can do so starting Jan.
 2. The state will not send you a reminder to file by mail.
 You might receive an email reminder if you included an email address on your formation document.
 To make sure you file on time and keep your business in compliance, it's recommended to set a repeating reminder for yourself.

 Filing an annual report isn't complicated, so make sure you file by your due date using the method you most prefer.
 By paying your fees and filing on time, your business will remain compliant with the state.

 If you need help with an annual report in Maine or another state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.